I-I-IT/privacyguides.org/docs/weather.md

 ![QuickWeather logo](assets/img/weather/quick.png){ align=right }

 QuickWeather is a no-fuss weather app that boasts being "really fast".
 Looking away from the name, we see a couple of nice features.
-The app supports the 'Approximate location' permission, which is a good middle-ground between privacy and convenience.
+The app supports the "Approximate location" permission, which is a good middle-ground between privacy and convenience.
 Furthermore, the app also has a rain radar, allowing you to quickly see whether it will rain where you live.

 The app only supports  two sources : Open-Meteo and OpenWeatherMap([API key](https://home.openweathermap.org/subscriptions/unauth_subscribe/onecall_30/base) needed.)